 Research grant awards

-Kern Alexander has led academic research projects from the UK ESRC, the European Commission and the European Parliament.
+Kern Alexander has led academic research projects funded bythe UK Economic and Social Research Council (ESRC), the European Commission and the European Parliament.
 He was a Co-Principal Investigator on the UK Economic and Social Research Council (ESRC) World Economy and Finance Programme's research project 'The Legal and Economic Aspects of Sovereign Debt Finance' (2006-2010).
 This project produced a peer-reviewed article and a report published by the European Parliament, 'Market Impact of an Orderly Sovereign Debt Restructuring'.
-He also led the project at the Centre for Risk Studies on 'Regulating Risk Culture', which has produced several publications and a book.
+He also led the project at the Centre for Risk Studies on 'Regulating Risk Culture', which has produced several publications including a book.
 See interview at the Annual Summit on Risk, the Centre for Risk Studies, University of Cambridge on 22 June 2016.

 In 2016, the Group of 20 (G20) leading countries appointed Professor Alexander to lead a reasearch project on green banking policy that compares G20 country approaches to regulating green banking practices.

-In 2016, Professor Alexander was appointed to a three-year term to the European Court of Auditors' Expert Panels on Banking Regulation and Banking Resolution.
-In this capacity, he advises the Court on EU Member States compliance with EU banking law and the compliance of the European Central Bank and the European bank resolution bodies with European banking union legislation.
+In 2016, Professor Alexander was appointed to a three-year term to the European Court of Auditors' Expert Panels on Banking Regulation and Bank Resolution.
+In this capacity, he advised the Court on EU Member State compliance with EU banking law and the compliance of the European Central Bank and the European bank resolution bodies with European banking union legislation.

 Professor Alexander has served as an adviser to the British Governement and the European's Parliament Economic and Monetary Affairs Committee.
 He was a memeber of the European's Parliament Expert Panel on Financial Services (2009-2014).
 In 2011-2012, he was Specialist Adviser to the UK Parliamentary Joint Select Committee on the Financial Services Act 2012.